SimonSliman/prompl/docs/FAQ.md

 Prompl's user requirements and learning resources are on their way.

 ### How does Prompl ensure privacy and security?
-Information on safeguards and protocols will be shared in the future.
+Information on safeguards and protocols will be shared soon.

 ## Installation Questions